ABOUT OUR RECITALS...

 We Do Not Charge Admission for music recitals.

-Instead, participants pay an early bird seasonal fee of $35.00 per child, or $50.00 maximum per family .
+Instead, participants pay an early bird seasonal fee of $45.00 per child, or $55.00 maximum per family with a $10 increase after the deadline.
+NOTE: Small single teacher recitals are sometimes offered in our facilities at a reduced fee of $15.00/$20.00.

-Although we provide light refreshments and refreshing punch and coffee, (hot cider in the winter) we always appreciate the variety of finger foods or treats that parents might want to bring and share.
+Hopefully, some season soon we can again provide light refreshments and refreshing punch and coffee, (hot cider in the winter).
+When that time comes, we always appreciate the variety of finger foods or treats that parents might want to bring and share.

 Year-End Honors Program